A 100% pass rate in 2023 for International students sitting University Entrance

-Wellington College specialises in preparing students for New Zealand and global university entrance.
-The New Zealand University Entrance Qualification is internationally recognised.
-We also offer other New Zealand Qualifications Authority (NZQA) standards, and Cambridge Math and University Math through our university connection.
+We specialise in preparing students for New Zealand and global university entrance.
+Our University Entrance Qualification is internationally recognised.
+We also offer other New Zealand Qualifications Authority (NZQA) standards, and Cambridge Math and University Math through our tertiary connection.

 Your Content Goes Here